 The SOHC engine has been around for many years, but they have the disadvantage of having less control over the valve timing than the DOHC.
 While the configuration of the valves in the DOHC is enhanced, it comes with extra costs and makes the car heavier.

 Most engines with DOHC have enhanced performance when compared with SOHC because you can attach more valves per cylinder.

 The benefit of using the DOHC is that you have multiple valves controlling the intake and exhaust.
 A double camshaft has dedicated valves for inlet and outlet; this leads to smooth transmission and a noise free ride.

-This means the spark plugs are not strategically located, and this hinders there performance.
+This means the spark plugs are not strategically located, and this hinders their performance.

 Technological advancement in valve timing favors the DOHC engine.
-Studies show that at low rpm the number of valves does not significantly influence performance but when the shift to the next gear an engine with more valves performs better.
+Studies show that at low rpm, the number of valves does not significantly influence performance but with a shift to the next gear, an engine with more valves performs better.

 The hindrance to having more valves is the additional weight.
 You have to change the valve springs and make them stiffer.
 This, in turn, creates more valve pressure which means the energy is spent to counteract the added pressure.
 Smaller valves at low rpm induce lower intake velocity because a large valve means less pressure is going to the valves.

 The SOHC has a single camshaft while the DOHC has double camshafts.
 The DOHC engine enables the car to have more valves per cylinder.
 You can also allocate one camshaft to carry the intake valves and the other the exhaust valves.
 The DOHC is synonymous with new valve timing technologies.